TruStacks/trustacks/docs/docs/.get-started/intro.md

 In this guide we will walk you through:

 1. Generating an action plan
-2. Configuration action plan inputs
+2. Configuring action plan inputs
 3. Running the action plan

 :::tip